Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Introduction

-To select the best hyperparameter sequence, we propose a new methodology called ``weighted rolling validation'', which can be viewed as a variant of leave-one-out cross-validation adapted to online learning.
-Unlike batch learning, where data is artificially split into fitting and validation folds, in the online setting the ``next data point'' naturally becomes the validating sample for the current estimate.
-Such a validation scheme, called ``rolling validation'' (RV), efficiently exploits the computational advantage of online learning algorithms, because the standard leave-one-out batch CV requires re-fitting the model $n$ times, whereas rolling validation incurs no extra fitting at all.
-Our theoretical and methodological framework for rolling validation allows for different weights to different time points in calculating the cumulative validated risks.
-Such weights add additional flexibility to the algorithm design and show remarkable practical improvements.
-Our main theoretical result states that, under certain stability conditions on the fitting algorithms, the weighted rolling validation can select the best hyperparameter sequence with probability tending to one as the sample size diverges to infinity, provided the candidate sequences are sufficiently different.
+To select the best hyperparameter sequence, we propose a new methodology called weighted Rolling Validation (wRV), which can be viewed as a variant of leave-one-out (LOO) CV adapted to online learning.
+Unlike batch learning, where data is artificially split into fitting and validation folds, in the online setting the ``next data point'' naturally serves as the validating sample for the current estimate.
+RV efficiently exploits the computational advantage of online learning algorithms, because the standard LOO batch CV requires re-fitting the model $n$ times, whereas RV incurs no extra fitting at all.
+Our theoretical and methodological framework for RV allows for different weights to different time points in calculating the cumulative validated risks, which offers remarkable practical improvements.
+Our main theoretical result states that, under certain stability conditions on the fitting algorithms, wRV can select the best hyperparameter sequence with probability tending to one as the sample size diverges to infinity, provided the candidate sequences are sufficiently different.
 This result agrees with the existing results for batch CV.
 If the candidate sequences are too similar, such as both being $\sqrt{n}$-consistent, then CV-based model selection is known to be inconsistent \citep{Shao93,Zhang93,yang2007}.
+We also extend the discussion to the settings where the number of candidate estimator sequences diverges along with sample size, which corresponds to the settings when refined hyperparameter sequences are applied or more modeling possibilities are considered as more data points become available.